CharleySchaefer/charleyschaefer.github.io/_pages/software.md

 Software that is not yet publicly shared (but of which the output is used in my publications) is usually available on request.

+AggresomeIPBM
+---
+[AggresomeIPBM](https://github.com/CharleySchaefer/AggresomeIPBM) simulates the collective dynamics of protein using a kinetic Monte Carlo algorithm.
+In [X. Jin et al., Science Adv.
+7, 43 (2021)](https://www.science.org/doi/10.1126/sciadv.abh2929) this software was used to simulate the LLPS of proteins, as well as the fluorescence recovery after photobleaching (FRAP), in living bacteria.

 Bombyx
 ---
 [Bombyx](https://github.com/CharleySchaefer/Bombyx) uses a brute-force algorithm to fit the *sticky-reptation* model to the measured linear-viscoelastic response of silk feedstock, produced by the *Bombyx mori* silkworm.